 Generate Rhythm Track

-Even though Audition offers more effects, most of the common effects are available in Audacity too.
+Even though Audition offers more effects, the most common effects are also in Audacity.

 In this round, I reduced the noise of an audio file in both.
-In Adobe Audition, the noise was reduced using the DeNoise tool at 31%.
+In Audition, the noise was reduced using the DeNoise effect at 31%.
 In Audacity, the default settings were used to eliminate noise.

-Like noise reduction, I applied the amplify effect on the same audio file in the normal settings.
+Like noise reduction, I applied the Amplify effect on the same audio file in normal settings.
 Let’s hear the difference below.

 Saving and exporting

-As discussed, Audacity is free for everyone.
-On the other hand, Audition is a subscription-based program with several pricing options.
+As discussed, Audacity is free.
+Audition is a subscription-based program with several pricing options.
 You can use it by subscribing to one of the below plans:

 If you are starting and want to save some bucks, I suggest starting with Audacity.
-Its interface is old, but overall it has all the options you will need for at least a year.
+Its interface is old but has all the options you will need.

-Once you understand how those DAWs work and you want more advanced settings, Adobe Audition will be appropriate then.
+Once you understand how those DAWs work and want more advanced settings, Adobe Audition will be appropriate.

-For those who already have experience and are not afraid to spend some money, Adobe Audition will suit them better.
-Its relation and compatibility with other Adobe apps make it a great platform to record your voice and songs.
+Its relation and compatibility with other Adobe apps make it a great platform to record your voice and music.

 Adobe Audition vs. Audacity: Links